pypa/packaging.python.org/source/specifications/entry-points.rst

 Use for scripts
 ===============

-Two groups of entry points have special significant in packaging:
+Two groups of entry points have special significance in packaging:
 ``console_scripts`` and ``gui_scripts``.
 In both groups, the name of the entry point should be usable as a command in a system shell after the package is installed.
 The object reference points to a function which will be called with